latest nhpb_banner 1__compressed2

 As with anything having to do with property taxes, the exact terms will vary based upon your local government rules and regulations.
 That being said, the range may be anywhere from one to up to ten years.
 Some of it is also open to negotiation.
 Make sure that the terms of any agreement are adhered too and that all payments are made on time.

-Any negotiated program will be effective after the local government officials have thoroughly reviewed the owner’s ability to pay and the request from the homeowners.
+Any negotiated program, and the length of the agreement, will be effective after the local government officials have thoroughly reviewed the owner’s ability to pay and the request from the homeowners.
 Oftentimes the plans may require the submission of an affidavit stating the reasons for the request for a payment plan, so the homeowner is held to the terms of the deal.

 What are the conditions of property tax installment plans?